ripienaar/free-for-dev/README.md

   * [Descope](https://www.descope.com/) — Highly customizable AuthN flows, has both a no-code and API/SDK approach, Free 7,500 active users/month, 50 tenants (up to 5 SAML/SSO tenants).
   * [duo.com](https://duo.com/) — Two-factor authentication (2FA) for website or app.
 Free for 10 users, all authentication methods, unlimited, integrations, hardware tokens.
   * [Jumpcloud](https://jumpcloud.com/) — Provides directory as a service similar to Azure AD, user management, single sign-on, and RADIUS authentication.
 Free for up to 10 users.
+  * [Kinde](https://kinde.com/) - Simple, powerful authentication you can integrate with your product in minutes.
+Everything you need to get started with 7,500 free MAU.
   * [logintc.com](https://www.logintc.com/) — Two-factor authentication (2FA) by push notifications, free for 10 users, VPN, Websites and SSH
   * [MojoAuth](https://mojoauth.com/) - MojoAuth makes it easy to implement Passwordless authentication on your web, mobile or any application in minutes.
   * [Okta](https://developer.okta.com/signup/) — User management, authentication and authorization.
 Free for up to 100 monthly active users.